nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

+**:information_source: Note**<br>

-**:information_source: Note:** For seasoned CLI users, this section is intended for users who are unfamiliar with CLI and the syntax.
+For seasoned CLI users, this section is intended for users who are unfamiliar with CLI and the syntax.
 Feel free to skip to [Features](#features).

 </div>